Harshikerfuffle/Human-AI-Interaction/README.md

 ## HW5: GAN: Generating Cute and Weird Doggies 🐩
-This file contains dogs generated using a GAN that have different truncation, progressively increasing noise_seed and those which have been interpolated, resulting in mixes that are cute, and some that would make you thrown out if it were a chemistry lab.
+This file contains dogs generated using a GAN that have different truncation, progressively increasing noise_seed and those which have been interpolated, resulting in mixes that are cute, and some that would make you thrown out if it were a chemistry lab.The most visually appealing notebook in this folder!